 But before you wrinkle your nose as you imagine a yellowish, foul-smelling substance, you should know that there are two main types of sulfur:

 Sulfur oxide is that stereotypical, smelly, yellowish chemical element that belches out of volcanoes and is often used in manufacturing as sulfur oxide to refine petroleum.
 Not only can your body not use it, but it’s toxic and even fatal in high doses.

 So, where does organic sulfur or MSM come from?
-The short answer is, the foods we eat (like broccoli, arugula, and garlic).
+The foods we eat (like broccoli, arugula, and garlic).
 The human body can’t produce sulfur on its own, so our cellular health depends on consuming enough organic sulfur each day.

-Unfortunately, the longer answer is that crops in the US (and many countries abroad) have been sulfur deficient since 1954, thanks to mandated use of chemical pesticides in agriculture, in the United States.
+Unfortunately, crops in the US (and many countries abroad) have been sulfur-deficient since 1954, thanks to mandated use of chemical pesticides in agriculture.
 Pesticides, fertilizers, and massive crop yields strip the soil of minerals and make it more difficult for plants to draw sulfur out of the ground.

 Since the chemical fertilizer boom in 1954, disease rates in the United States have risen by about 4,000%.
 Finland, on the other hand, outlawed chemical pesticides and fertilizers in 1985 — and saw its disease rates drop by 90%.³